PirateBox-Dev/arch_rpi_image_prepare/README.md

 cd qemu-arm-rpi
 ./rpi.sh
 ```
+This only works with the RPi 1 image.

 ## Dumping image to SD card
 To dump the raw image to an SD card run: